Is Trading Haram? A Complete Guide to Islamic Perspectives on Modern Trading in the UK

 Some brokers now offer Islamic trading accounts for Muslims.
 These:

-• Remove interest on overnight positions
+- Remove interest on overnight positions

-• Comply with UK’s financial regulations
+- Comply with the UK’s financial regulations

-However, it’s important to verify that the platform is truly Shariah-compliant and not merely offering a superficial “Islamic” label.
+*It’s important to verify that the platform is truly Shariah-compliant and not merely offering a superficial “Islamic” label.

 Practical Tips for Muslim Traders – Staying Within Islamic Guidelines